-DMR receiver tests are performed with the R8100 in Generate mode and protocol specific tests are accessed with the DMR soft key - see Figure 3.2.8.3.2-1.
-The R8100 generates DMR compliant test patterns and can be adjusted over a wide range of RF levels to determine the sensitivity and data ransmission integrity of the DMR radio.
+DMR receiver tests are performed with the R8600 in Generate Mode, and protocol-specific tests are accessed with the DMR soft key (see Figure 3.2.8.3.2-1).
+The R8600 generates DMR-compliant test patterns and can be adjusted over a wide range of RF levels to determine the sensitivity and data transmission integrity of the DMR radio.
 DMR submenu selections are as follows:

-Figure 3.2.8.3.2-1 Submenu after pressing DMR soft key in Generate mode
+Figure 3.2.8.3.2-1 Submenu after clicking DMR soft key in Generate Mode